rrebase/knboard/README.md

 - Tested with Jest, Pytest and Cypress
 - Continuous Integration

-## Modern stack
+## Modern stack 💎

 ### Frontend

+- Typescript
 - React with only functional components and hooks
-- Redux with Redux Toolkit
+- Redux Toolkit
-- IntelliSense with Typescript
 - Unit tests with Jest and React Testing Library
-- Built & styled with Material-UI and Emotion
+- Components & styling with Material-UI and Emotion

 ### Backend

 - Django REST framework for a powerful API
-- Django ORM for data management
+- Django ORM for interacting with the database
 - PostgreSQL
 - Unit tests with Pytest